-Proof: See Appendix.
+Proof.
+See the Appendix.

-This proposition states that (24) is a sufficient condition for the optimal sequence to be AOFS.
+This proposition states that Equation (24) is a sufficient condition for the optimal sequence to be AOFS.
 Although we prove this only for the special case of n = 2 in this section, we provide evidence in Section 5 that this simple condition provides a useful rule of thumb for larger problems.

-4.2 Special Structure of the Model
+4.2.
+Special structure of the model

-The D-ASSP model formulation expressed in (2) - (21) is a two-stage stochastic mixed integer program, with binary decisions in the first stage and a continuous second stage linear program.
+The D-ASSP model formulation expressed in Equations (2) to (21) is a two-stage stochastic MIP, with binary decisions in the first stage and a continuous second-stage LP.
 In this section we present several properties of the dynamic appointment sequencing and scheduling model that we introduced in the previous section.

-4.2.1 Solution to Scenario Subproblems
+4.2.1.
+Solution to scenario subproblems

-The D-ASSP model has complete recourse since the recourse problem, $Q(o, x, a, \omega)$ has a feasible solution for any choice of o, x, a.
-Given a first stage solution with a feasible sequence, and feasible appointment times and allowances, the optimal second stage solution can be computed easily by computing the corresponding waiting time, idle time, and overtime variables.
-For instance, assuming that a first stage solution to a 3 customer problem is 2 - 3 - 1.
-Table 1 includes the sequences and corresponding second stage variables at each of the 3 decision stages according to this first stage solution.
+The D-ASSP model has complete recourse since the recourse problem, $Q(\mathbf{0}, \mathbf{x}, \mathbf{a}, \omega)$ has a feasible solution for any choice of o, x, a.
+Given a first-stage solution with a feasible sequence and feasible appointment times and allowances, the optimal second-stage solution can be computed easily by computing the corresponding waiting time, idle time, and overtime variables.
+For instance, assuming that a first-stage solution to a three-customer problem is 2-3-1.
+Table 1 includes the sequences and corresponding second-stage variables at each of the three decision stages based on this first-stage solution.
 At stage 1, the system only has customer 1 and the two dummy customers (customers 0 and 2).
-At stage 2, customer 2 is also included, and according the optimal sequence, this customer precedes customer 1, the waiting time of customer 1 can be found using the waiting time of preceding customer 2.
-Similarly at the third stage, given that the sequence is 0 - 2 - 3 - 1 - 4, the waiting time of customer 1 can be found using the waiting time of customer 1 can be found by using the waiting time of the preceding customer 3, which in turn is determined by the waiting time of customer 2.
+At stage 2, customer 2 is also included, and according to the optimal sequence, this customer precedes customer 1 since the optimal sequence at stage 2 is 0-2-1-3.
+Knowing that customer 2 precedes customer 1, the waiting time of customer 1 can be found using the waiting time of preceding customer 2.
+Similarly, at the third stage, given that the sequence is 0-2-3-1-4, the waiting time of customer 1 can be found by using the waiting time of the preceding customer 3, which in turn is determined by the waiting time of customer 2.
 In our implementation of the L-shaped method, at each iteration, for each scenario, the subproblem solution is obtained as described above.
-This eliminates the need to solve the subproblem
+This eliminates the need to solve the subproblem LP (e.g., using the simplex method).
+The optimal basis of the primal problem can be used to directly compute the dual solution.
+Thus, much less computational effort is expended in computing the optimal solution to the second-stage subproblems.